Ohio State vs. Indiana: Odds, spread, over/under - September 2

 Ohio State vs. Indiana Betting Trends

-- The Buckeyes had an ATS record of 3-2-1 when playing as at least 29.5-point favorites last season.
+- The Buckeyes were 3-2-1 ATS last season when playing as at least 29.5-point favorites.

 Ohio State & Indiana 2023 Futures Odds